-In addition to experiments on data sizes, the performance gain with respect to the number of threads is also experimented.
-Again, we test the cases, where block size b = 32,64 with 1024 points data.
-Figure 5 illustrates the speedup of the Parallel SMACOF with respect to the number of threads on Intel8a and Intel8b machines.
-As we expected, the speedup increase almost linearly until the number of threads becomes 8, which is the number of cores.

-Then, when the number of threads is 9, the speedup factor suddenly decreases on both machines.
+In addition to experiment on data size, the performance gain with respect to the number of threads (TH) is also experimented with 1024 points data.
+Figure 6 illustrates the speedup of the Parallel SMACOF with respect to TH on Intel8a and Intel8b machines.
+As we expected, the speedup increases almost linearly during TH < 8, which is the number of cores.
+Then, when TH = 9, the speedup factor suddenly decreases on both machines.
 That might be dependent on context switch and thread scheduling algorithms of the operating system.
-When the number of threads is above 9, the performance gain increases again, but it is less than when the number of threads equals to the number of cores on the machine.
-Note that the the speedup curves in the Figure 5 are different for more than 9 threads on the machines Intel8a and Intel8b.
+When the number of threads is above 9, the performance gain increases again, but it is always less than when the number of threads is equal to the number of cores on the machine.
+Note that the speedup curves in the Figure 6 are different for more than 9 threads on the machines Intel8a and Intel8b.
 That must be effected by the operating systems on those machines (refer to Table 2).
-Based on Figure 5, Windows Vista system shows better thread management than Windows XP for those tests.